-- Profile Name: Enter a name for your profile (e.g. Home, Office, Coffee Shop). - SSID: Enter the SSID of the wireless network. - Network Type: Select the network type.
+Profile Name: Enter a name for your profile (e.g. Home, Office, Coffee Shop).

+SSID: Enter the SSID of the wireless network.

+Network Type: Select the network type.
 If you are connecting to a wireless router or access point, select Infrastructure.
+(Ad-hoc mode is not supported)

-If you are connecting to another wireless client such as an adapter, select Ad-Hoc. - Set Security: Select the type of security used.
+Security Type: Select the type of security used.
 Please refer to the Wireless Security section for more information.